HENRYMARTIN5/ModalPropellantGague/README.md

 # High-Accuracy Estimation of Current Fuel Capacity Within a Fuel Tank In Low to Zero Gravity

-Or, in layman's terms, a fancy AI that tells you how much fuel is left in your spaceship.

 ## Introduction

 This project is a proof-of-concept for a fuel estimation system that can be used in low to zero gravity environments.
 In its current state, it uses dummy data representing a rough estimation of the Fourier Transform of a fuel tank's vibrations, taken with a piezo-electric sensor.
 This dummy data only contains 4 data points, but it could handle many more.
 This dummy data is stored in a CSV file, which you can find in the `dataset` folder.